When Are You Going to Write a Proper Book? A Day for Children’s Writers and Illustrators

 Oisin Mc Gann said ‘You’re not going to make much money writing for children so you may as well have a good time doing it.’
 He explained that modern children’s (and adults’) reading stamina is reduced and all writers need to think about this.
 He described reading stamina as ‘the time bomb in children’s books.’

 For age 0 to 4 pitch (your marketing and publicity) at the parents and the bookselling community

 YA – get on social media and use it

 Put in the work.
 He name checked Louise O’Neill and Deirdre Sullivan as writers who do this well.

 Finally he said ‘Writing a book sounds like too much work to me.
 I’ll stick to selling them!’
 And we’re lucky he’s such a passionate and devoted bookseller!

-The final panel was called ‘Is It Me You’re Looking For?’ and featured Conor Hackett, Publisher’s Agent with Little Island, Walker Books and other publishers, Ivan O’Brien from O’Brien Press, Nicki Howard from Gill Books and UK agent, Penny Holroyde.
+The final panel was called ‘Is It Me You’re Looking For?’ and featured Conor Hackett from Walker Books, Ivan O’Brien from O’Brien Press, Nicki Howard from Gill Books and UK agent, Penny Holroyde.